Loan Types for Manufacturing Businesses

 Traditional Business Mortgages are in many ways similar to a residential mortgage.
 The big difference is that a Business Mortgage can only be made for commercial properties, which are those that generate income and are often zoned that way.
 As a residential mortgage, business mortgages require a down payment and are then paid off in equal monthly installments spread out over the mortgage’s term.

-Tip: Your town, city or state may have an economic development office with programs to help your manufacturing business succeed.
+Tip: Your town, city or state may have an economic development office with programs to help your manufacturing finance efforts.
 That may involve a program to cover the cost of your down payment, or grants to help upgrade machinery or training.

 Equipment or Machinery